kuhlman-labs/GitHub-migrator/docs/IMPLEMENTATION_GUIDE.md

 ### Overview

-The GitHub Migration Server is built as a monolithic Go application with an embedded React frontend.
+The GitHub Migrator is built as a monolithic Go application with an embedded React frontend.
 It uses a polling-based architecture for migration status updates and supports both SQLite (development) and PostgreSQL (production).

 ```
 ┌─────────────────────────────────────────────────────────────────┐